 In addition to genetic defects, certain toxins can misdirect the process of embryonic forebrain division.

-For example, it is now known that a particular highly teratogenic alkaloid toxin can cause cyclopia.
-The toxin known as cyclopamine or 2-deoxyjervine, is found in the plant Veratrum californicum more commonly known as corn lily or false hellebore.
+For example, a highly teratogenic alkaloid toxin can cause cyclopia.
+The toxin, cyclopamine (or 2-deoxyjervine,) is found in the plant Veratrum californicum more commonly known as corn lily or false hellebore.

 Grazing animals such as goats and pigs are most likely to ingest this plant and to induce cyclopia in offspring.